mehulagg/gitlab/doc/user/admin_area/settings/account_and_limit_settings.md

 ## Default projects limit

-You can change the default value for the maximum number of projects that users can create in their personal namespace.
-Setting this value to 0 disallows creating projects in a users personal namespace but they can still be created within a group.
+You can change the default maximum number of projects that users can create in their personal namespace.
+Navigate to **Admin Area > Settings > General**, then expand **Account and Limit**.
+You can increase or decrease that `Default projects limit` value.

+- If you set `Default projects limit` to 0, users are not allowed to create projects in their users personal namespace.
+However, projects can still be created within a group.
 Navigate to **Admin Area (wrench icon) > Settings > General**, then expand **Account and Limit**.
 From here, you can increase or decrease by changing the value in `Default projects limit`.